 Week 3 Dear Diary, I’ve graduated to building honeycomb, and I have to admit my hexagons are pretty groovy.
 I make honey in my so-called spare time – when I’m not still CLEANING!!
 Celebrated my 21st with my first flight and harvested nectar from flowers – it’s such a sweet job!

 In the 1960s, Jane Goodall was criticised for saying chimpanzees have emotions.
-Today the evidence suggests she’s right, although scientists remain wary of anthropomorphism (associating human traits with animals).
+Today the evidence suggests she’s right although scientists remain wary of anthropomorphism – associating human traits with animals – often with good reason (eg. the gross inaccuracy of The Bee Movie in which boy bees did the work).
 Of course animals don’t see the world exactly we do, but we shouldn’t ignore what we have in common with them:

 Anthropo-denial: A blindness to the humanlike characteristics of other animals, or the animal-like characteristics of ourselves. – F. de Waal

 The weight of scientific evidence is that animal have thoughts, feelings and intelligence – animals are not mere ‘survival machines’.
-It’s now accepted that humans and animals share many traits, and Marc Bekoff (The Emotional Lives of Animals) even suggests some anthropomorphism is inevitable.
-This all fits nicely with evolution which teaches us animals are our relatives and all life is connected.
+It’s now accepted that humans and animals share many traits (Marc Bekoff (The Emotional Lives of Animals); this fits nicely with evolution which teaches us animals are our relatives and all life is connected.
 Forgetting this relationship has led to the honey bee crisis, for example, as people have treated bees as tools rather than partners in pollination.

 Acknowledged as individuals, those sparrows, salamanders and squirrels are not interchangeable parts of a species machine.
 They are beings with their own inner lives and experiences. – Brandon Keim (Animal Consciousness)